Vyral/brett-jennings/_posts/2018-11-05-8-ways-to-increase-your-homes-value-on-a-budget.md

 **7. Clean the carpets.** We work with a few different carpet cleaners that do amazing work and can restore your carpets to just like new.
 This will probably cost a few hundred bucks.

 **8. Have a home inspection.** There are problems that we can’t see just from looking at the home, but we want to address and fix anything that’s wrong before we get it listed.
-A home inspection will cost around $750, but will help address any deferred maintenance and take any surprises out of the equation.
+A home inspection will cost around $750, but it will also help address any deferred maintenance and take any surprises out of the equation.

 If you have any questions about this list or if you want more tips on how to get your home ready for sale, please feel free to give us a call or send us an email any time.
 We look forward to hearing from you soon.